* This is the Veterinary Version. *

 Microangiopathic hemolysis is caused by RBC damage secondary to turbulent flow through abnormal vessels.
 In dogs, it can be seen secondary to severe heartworm infection, vascular tumors (hemangiosarcoma), splenic torsions, and disseminated intravascular coagulation; in other species, causes include hemolytic uremic syndrome in calves, equine infectious anemia, African swine fever, and chronic classical swine fever.
 Schistocytes are common in blood smears from these animals.
 Treatment involves correction of the underlying disease process.

 Hypophosphatemia (see Hypophosphatemia) causes postparturient hemoglobinuria and hemolysis in cattle, sheep, and goats.
 It can occur 2–6 wk after parturition.
 Hypophosphatemia with secondary hemolysis is seen in dogs and cats secondary to diabetes mellitus, hepatic lipidosis, and refeeding syndrome.
 Treatment with either oral or IV phosphorus is indicated, depending on the degree of hypophosphatemia.
 Cattle that drink too much water (water intoxication) are at risk of developing hemolysis secondary to hypotonic plasma.
 This is seen in calves 2–10 mo old and causes respiratory distress and hemoglobinuria.
 Clinical signs can progress to convulsions and coma.
-A calf with hemolytic anemia, hyponatremia and hypochloremia, decreased serum osmolality, and low urine specific gravity would support the diagnosis of water intoxication.
+Hemolytic anemia, hyponatremia and hypochloremia, decreased serum osmolality, and low urine specific gravity in a calf would support the diagnosis of water intoxication.
 Treatment consists of hypertonic fluids (2.5% saline) and diuretics (eg, mannitol).

 Toxins and drugs can cause anemia by many mechanisms.
 Those implicated most frequently in animals and their pathogenic mechanisms are listed (see Table: Toxic Causes of Anemia).